stenbror/PythonCoreNative/README.md

 cmake ..
 make

-To execute future UnitTests.
-Only started on UnitTests for now, execute the following:
+To execute UnitTests.
+They are written as we go, execute the following:

 tests/TestPythonCore